 During the past years, the ice nucleation behavior of especially mineral dust and biological particles has been investigated and quantified.
 We examined size segregated pure particles as well as particles coated with different substances (sulfuric acid, succinic acid, levoglucosan).
 The most important scientific results and findings gained in course of the investigations performed are:

-- Of all examined mineral dust particles (size range: a few hundred nanometers up to a few micrometers), particles from feldspar (or more specifically from microcline, a K-feldspar) are clearly more ice active than those from Arizona Test Dust, kaolinite and illite, and generally the ice nucleation activity was found to scale with particle surface area (compare e.g., Niedermeier et al. (2010), Wex et al. (2014) and Augustin-Bauditz et al. (2014) and Hartmann et al. (2016)).
+- Of all examined mineral dust particles (size range: a few hundred nanometers up to a few micrometers), particles from feldspar (or more specifically from microcline, a K-feldspar) are clearly more ice active than those from Arizona Test Dust, kaolinite and illite, and generally the ice nucleation activity was found to scale with particle surface area (compare e.g., Niedermeier et al. (2010), Wex et al. (2014), Augustin-Bauditz et al. (2014) and Hartmann et al. (2016)).

 - The ice nucleation potential of ALL mineral dust particles (including microcline) was reduced to similar values ("clay baseline") after coating with sulfuric acid (as summarized in Augustin-Bauditz et al. (2014)), i.e. a reduction of the ice nucleation potential of mineral dusts due to atmospheric aging may be expected.

 - In the water-vapor sub-saturated regime, observed ice nucleation could be described based on a parameterization developed for immersion freezing and a water-activity dependent freezing point depression (Wex et al. (2014)).